BellowingMeadows/BellowingMeadows/testing.md

    * Whether there were any elements such as iframes or images that were not functioning or displaying as intended.
    * General feedback on the layout of the site.

-*Note - one clear bug was spotted through this stage of user testing regarding the loading of the hero image on a small amount of android devices using Google Chrome, please see below section on **notable bugs.***
+*Note - one clear bug was spotted through this stage of user testing regarding the loading of the hero image on a small number of android devices using Google Chrome, please see below section on **notable bugs.***

 I also sent my live site to the Code Institute's Slack community for peer review and general feedback, which returned the following notes:

 * Loading animations on each page potentially a little bit too slow - **animation time and delay were tweaked for the final product to remedy this.**
 * Concerns over the readability of the font - **consulted with more users and my mentor regarding this possible accessibility issue, increased font weight and size in relevant sections.**
+* Images on the about page were stretched at certain breakpoints - **media queries were added to the affected screen sizes to ensure images were not compromised**

 ### Notable bugs dealt with during development